 By 2030 the global demand for food is estimated to increase by 35%, water by 40% and energy by 50%.
 The United Nations have declared gender equality as both a goal and a solution in tackling these major global issues.

 We need the new ideas and perspectives that women can inject into agriculture.
 Female farmers need to be heard and seen.

 In this first phase of the film project and fundraising, we will produce a series of short film portraits of women from different agricultural sectors all around Australia.
-These films will be freely available on the Invisible Farmer Project’s website, YouTube and social media to engage and educate the Australian public - create momentum, new communities and conversations.
+These films will be freely available on the film project's and study's websites, YouTube and social media to engage and educate the Australian public - create momentum, new communities and conversations.